-The chiminea's origins go back at least to the 16th or 17th century, when chefs in small Mexican villages used them as cooking vessels and families gathered near them for warmth.
-Traditionally, a chimenea was made of clay and designed in a wide-bottom vase form, with a narrow, vertical chimney through which to direct smoke and a wide mouth on its side for the fire pit.
+The chiminea's origins go back at least to the 16th or 17th century, when chefs in small Mexican villages used them as elevated cooking vessels and families gathered near them for warmth.
+Traditionally, a chimenea is made of clay and designed in a wide-bottom vase form, with a narrow, vertical chimney through which to direct smoke and a wide mouth on its side for the fire pit.
 The chimenea's design allows it to be used in the rain without the water extinguishing its flame.

-Basically, a chimenea is the same concept as the old-fashioned potbelly stove, which is a cast-iron wood-burning stove.
+Basically, a chimenea is the same concept as an old-fashioned potbelly stove, which is a cast-iron wood-burning stove.
 In Eastern European countries, a similar type of stove, called a kotao, is fed with wood and used for cooking many popular dishes.
 Large, round cooking pans are placed on the kotao.

 What to Look For Before You Buy